andrey-ushakov/flutter_bluetooth_basic/README.md

 ## Getting Started

 For a full example please check */example* folder.
-Here are only most important parts of the code to illustrate how to use the library.
+Here are only the most important parts of the code to illustrate how to use the library.

 ```dart
 BluetoothManager bluetoothManager = BluetoothManager.instance;